stelltec/aerlytix-website-v2/src/customers/banks-and-lenders.md

       <h2 class="fw-bold mb-5">Case Study: <br />Risk Mitigation & Exposure Management</h2>
     </div>
     <div class="card col-md-7">
-      <h4>Client Background</h4>
-      <p class="mb-5">Given the capital-intensive nature of the international aviation industry, the financial strength and global reach of large institutional banks and alternative lenders are critical to a healthy industry.
-Financiers provide a suite of financial products and services for the acquisition, ownership of and investment in aircraft.</p>
       <h4>Business Challenge and Problem</h4>
-      <p>The result of such depth of experience, is significant exposure to airlines, MROs, traders and lessors, and within the currently stagnant ABS market.
-Regardless of that exposure, Banks and Lenders often rely on their debtor counter-parties to monitor and report on metal condition.</p>
+      <p>There is significant exposure to airlines, MROs, traders and lessors, and there is a currently stagnant ABS market.
+To manage this exposure banks and lenders often rely on their debtor counterparties to monitor and report on metal condition.</p>
       <p class="mb-5">Lenders have been faced with a need to restructure financing arrangements, discounted buyouts, and refinance underwater facilities.
-Too often left with the ultimate unencumbered asset itself, many lenders have pulled-back or exited the space entirely.</p>
+Too often lenders are left with the unencumbered asset, resulting in many lenders pulling back or exiting the space entirely.</p>
       <h4>Differentiated Aerlytix Capabilities</h4>
+      <p class="mb-5">With industry leading models written in code, the Analytics Suite enables financiers to accurately assess new business opportunities with precision.
+For banks dedicated to the industry, Aerlytix has enabled lenders to efficiently evaluate exposures in the current aviation finance landscape.</p>
+      <h4>Business Impact</h4>
-      <p class="mb-5">With bank level security, data integrity and audit-ability, Financiers have looked to the Aerlytix Analytics Suite to run on-the fly maintenance forecasts through an accessible, easy to understand, and transparent platform.
-In the tool-tip rich environment Commercial, Technical, and Risk Teams have access to fleet-wide LTV monitoring and full control over assumptions.</p>
+      <p>With best-in-class security, data integrity and audit capabilities, financiers have looked to the Aerlytix Analytics Suite to run on-the fly maintenance forecasts through an accessible, easy to understand, and transparent platform.
+In the tool-tip rich environment Commercial, Technical, and Risk teams can have access to fleet-wide LTV monitoring and full control over assumptions.</p>
-      <h4>Business Impacts</h4>
-      <p>With best-in-class industry models written in code, the Analytics Suite enables new and returning financiers to accurately assess new business opportunities with precision.
-For those banks dedicated to the industry, Aerlytix has enabled lenders to efficiently evaluate exposures in the post-pandemic aviation finance landscape.</p>
       <p>The scalable web-based enables financiers to digitize their traditional credit evaluation function through the Aerlytix Risk Module, seamlessly integrated into the rigorous metal context.</p>
     </div>
   </div>